 1. The Big Picture Video: Your “must have” video

-Prospective donors will first check your website.
-That’s why a professional looking website is critical.
-And a video on your homepage can be your most valuable donor cultivation tool — grabbing attention, engaging and evoking emotions.
+Prospective donors will first check out your website.
+And they will judge you by what they see.
+A high quality video on your home page can be your most valuable donor cultivation tool — grabbing attention, engaging and evoking emotions.

 This is your “why” video: why the cause is important to people’s lives, why your organization is on track to a great solution, and why you, as a donor, should join this movement.
 Stay at the 30,000-foot-view … pure inspiration, emotion and storytelling.
 And be aspirational.
 Help potential donors visualize what will happen when they give.
 Put a lot of thought into this video, and have it done professionally.
 First impressions count.

 A word of caution for nonprofits that budget for just one video.
 It may sound like a wise use of money to throw in everything you ever wanted to say to anybody.
 But that’s a false economy.
 You’ll be disappointed with the results.
 You need a specific message for a specific audience.
 After all, your welcome package is different from your fundraising appeals.
 Make this video for prospective donors.

 2. Gala fundraising video: Prep for the Big Ask

 You can make the case that for all the expense and staff time, events are not worth it.
 Yet an event where donors emotionally connect to your nonprofit is, in the long-term, priceless.
 And video is the best way to build those emotions.